ethan-cyj/Public-Transportation-In-Singapore/README.md

 Taking the perspective of prospective cyclist, we might want to visualise how individual cycling routes from a residential cluster to its closest MRT station performs.
 The detailed datatable allows users to search and compare clusters and/or MRT stations by the previously mentioned metrics.

-Additionally, we implement functionality to allow users to speficy the weights of our weighted score formula and the table will update the weighted scores.
+Additionally, we implement functionality to allow users to specify the weights of our weighted score formula and the table will update the weighted scores.
 One can filter and sort based on the given columns to assess which are the best/worst paths.

 Lastly, users may retrieve and visualise the actual route and directions for their closest residential cluster.